Mo Mowlam: In government

 In 1997, Mowlam was once again re-elected as MP for Redcar with an increased majority of 21,667.
 With the Labour Party election win in May 1997, she was made Secretary of State for Northern Ireland, the first woman to have held the post.
 A reflection of her personal approach was the organisation of a walk about in Belfast city centre.

 Good Friday Agreement

 Mowlam "oversaw the negotiations which led to the 1998 Good Friday Agreement".
 On 6 August 1997 she met with the Sinn Féin leader Gerry Adams to have "their first face to face discussions since the breakdown of the IRA ceasefire in February 1996".
 She was successful in helping to restore the second IRA ceasefire which eventually led to Sinn Féin being included in the multi-party peace talks.
-The talks led to the Good Friday/Belfast Agreement achieved on the 10th April 1998, bringing an end to conflict in Northern Ireland known as the Troubles.
+The talks led to the Good Friday/Belfast Agreement achieved on 10 April 1998, bringing an end to conflict in Northern Ireland known as The Troubles.